 7. SaaS resources page

-This is your hub of ebooks, templates, guides that help you generate leads.
+This is your hub of ebooks, templates, guides, or any other lead magnets that help you generate leads.

 This is a place where you educate your visitors not just about your product but related topics your audience is interested in.